'A terrifying day': Student shot by officer after allegedly pulling gun at Waukesha South High

+After a student allegedly brought a gun to Waukesha South High School and was shot by a police officer in a classroom on Monday morning, City of Waukesha Mayor Shawn Reilly called it “a terrifying day.”
+Later in the day, a different student allegedly brought a gun to Waukesha North High School.

+It was the second lockdown for a Waukesha high school in less than 4 hours, adding to the terror felt by hundreds of families, and underlying fear as the frequency of school shootings increases.

+“For the citizens of Waukesha, I know this was a terrifying day for many students and parents,” Waukesha Mayor Shawn Reilly said Monday morning, before the report of the student at North High.

-WAUKESHA — A Waukesha South High School student was shot by a school resource officer after bringing a gun to school and refusing to hand the firearm over, Waukesha Police Chief Russell Jack said during a press conference Monday morning.
+A 17-year-old Waukesha South High School student was shot by a school resource officer after he allegedly pointed the gun at an officer, Waukesha Police Chief Russell Jack said during a news conference Monday morning.

-"For the citizens of Waukesha, I know this was a terrifying day for many students and parents," said City of Waukesha Mayor Shawn Reilly.

-Waukesha South High School is approximately 11 miles north of the Tichigan area of Racine County.
+Waukesha South High School, 401 E. Roberta Ave., is located about 11 miles north of the Tichigan area of Racine County.

-During a press conference, Waukesha Police Chief Russell Jack said that at 10:17 a.m.
-Monday, the school resource officer was informed by a student that a 17-year-old male student had brought a handgun to school.
+At 10:17 a.m.
+Monday, the Waukesha South school resource officer was informed by a student that a 17-year-old male student had brought a handgun to school, Jack said.

-The student resource officer went to the student's classroom and tried to deescalate the situation, but the student was reportedly uncooperative.
-"The suspect would not remove his hands from his pockets, and continued to ignore officers’ commands," Jack said.
-"The suspect removed the handgun from his waistband and pointed it."
+The resource officer went to the student’s classroom and tried to de-escalate the situation, but the student was reportedly uncooperative.
+“The suspect would not remove his hands from his pockets and continued to ignore officers’ commands,” Jack said.
+“The suspect removed the handgun from his waistband and pointed it.”

+The school resource officer — an 11-year veteran of the Waukesha Police Department — then shot the student, Jack said.
+Several students told media outlets on the scene that they heard three gunshots.

+The student was transported by ambulance to a hospital and was reportedly in stable condition Monday afternoon, Jack said.
+Students were released at 11:15 a.m.
+School was expected to resume on Tuesday, although basketball games scheduled for Monday night were canceled.

 You have free articles remaining.